dennisryanlee/metric-imperial-convertor/tracking.md

 Tracking:

+11/14/22:
+Accomplished - moved project to replit; ran initial FreeCodeCamp tests on project; started to look into how to handle edge cases on user input (put in zero or invalid units or values)
+Tomorrow - need to change formula so invalid unit or value (or both) shows only that for input

 11/05/22: got formula working correctly (I think?) tomorrow - post work so far to replit and test with FreeCodeCamp tests